 If you find that you have questions related to the contents of this guide, or this guide prompts other questions that you need answers to, please do speak to one of our claims team.
 They will be able to help you, an answer any questions that you want answering.

 What Is An Accident At Work In The NHS?

 An accident at work regardless of whether it involves an employee of the NHS or any other company is an unpredictable unplanned event that takes place and causes damage or injury.
-Accidents that could happen in the NHS could affect anyone working for the health service, such as doctors, nurses, cleaners, cafeteria workers, drivers, etc. Although many of the examples of accidents we cover in this guide will be specific to health workers, many of them may also apply to ancillary staff that are employed by the local health service as well.
+Accidents that could happen in the NHS could affect anyone working for the health service.
+This could include doctors, nurses, cleaners, cafeteria workers, drivers, etc. Many of the examples of accidents we cover in this guide will be specific to health workers.
+However, many of them may also apply to ancillary staff that are employed by the local health service as well.